 Being a SEPA Board member

-As a Member of the Board, you will provide support to the Chair and contribute effectively to the setting and monitoring of SEPA’s corporate strategy.
-You will be able to take a strategic view and contribute to collective leadership, provide appropriate support and challenge to senior staff and have the ability to identify and use evidence and analysis to make well-informed decisions.
+Taking a strategic view and contributing to collective leadership, you will provide appropriate support and challenge to senior staff, promote the efficient, economic and effective use of resources consistent with the principles of Best Value, and have the ability to identify and use evidence and analysis to make well-informed decisions.

 What time commitment am I expected to give?